Business, Career Preparation, Computer Science, and Technology Department

 This course introduces the basic principles of structured programming, within the context of an object-oriented language.
-Topics covered include fundamentals of C++ programming language, simple and structured data types, control statements, functions, arrays, and classes.
-Emphasis is placed on developing effective problem-solving techniques through individual and team projects.
+Topics covered include fundamentals of programming language (C++, Java or Python may be covered), simple and structured data types, control statements, functions, arrays, and classes.
+Emphasis is placed on developing effective problem solving techniques through individual and team projects.

 Using the Java language, students explore in-depth work with text files and arrays, abstract data types, recursion searching and sorting algorithms, and program efficiency.
 Examination of specified class behaviors, inter-related objects, and object hierarchies are also studied.
 Students may elect to take the A version of the Advanced Placement Computer Science exam upon completion of this course.